 The retina is a very complex 10-layered tissue that forms the light-sensing film inside the eye, enabling us to see.
 It works much like a photographic film in a regular camera.
 It is divided into 3 sections: the light-sensing layer with rods and cones, and the bipolar and ganglion cell layers.

 The ganglion cell layer combines to form the optic nerve, which sends electrical signals to the brain.
 The point where these cells exit the eye is called the “optic disc”, and unlike the rest of the retina, it contains no blood vessels, and no rod or cone cells.

 This healthy eye shows a reflection of light from the optic disc.

 When light from the camera’s flash hits the optic disc directly, a reflection of light can occur, causing the pupil to appear white.
 This is called “pseudoleukocoria” and it can happen in both heathy eyes and in eyes affected by retinoblastoma, before, during and after treatment.

 This reflection most often occurs when the person is looking directly at the camera, and their eye is turned about 15° towards their nose.

 Leukocoria caused by retinoblastoma and pseudoleukocoria can appear identical.
 Pseudoleukocoria can only be confirmed after a thorough eye exam performed by an experienced ophthalmologist or other eye specialist.
-The eye exam will examine the red reflex and look for signs of eye disease.
+The eye exam will examine the fundal reflex (“red reflex”) and look for signs of eye disease.